How to get a contractor to call you back

 So yes, that means that on your own, or with a designer, you’ve at least got to come up with a preliminary plan, and ideally a complete design plan.
 The more you can approach your contractor with a clearly defined plan, the better chance they’ll return your call!

-1. At minimum: Have a clear list of your must-haves and nice-to haves, and a starting budget in mind.
+- At minimum: Have a clear list of your must-haves and nice-to haves, and a starting budget in mind.
 That way they can at least tell you if what you want remotely aligns with your budget.
 (Need a hand thinking through your Scope of Work?
-Did you know can help with that in a Quick Action Session? 😊 If you need a clue about kitchen and bath remodel budgets in the Seattle area, the folks at Model Remodel have a great article on that!)
+Did you know can help with that in a Design Coaching session? 😊 If you need a clue about kitchen and bath remodel budgets in the Seattle area, the folks at Model Remodel have a great article on that!)

-3. But if you *really* want their attention: Have a fully developed plan that spells out your new layout *and* your new materials, down to details like where you’ll start and stop your tile, how you’ll finish the cut tile edges, and what kind of knobs you’ll use on the cabinets.
-(Hint, that’s the kind of plan we create in our “The Works” projects. 😉)
+- But if you *really* want their attention: Have a fully developed plan that spells out your new layout *and* your new materials, down to details like where you’ll start and stop your tile, how you’ll finish the cut tile edges, and what kind of knobs you’ll use on the cabinets.

 Does that mean you might pay for design work that you never get to use?